 Indie gaming is something that I have been exposing myself to more and more over the past couple of years.
-While big-time game publishers such as Electronic Arts, Activision, Capcom and Square Enix seem to garner a lot of attention and income from the gaming community, there are independent publishers and developers that are doing an outstanding job at bring creativity and ingenuity to the industry.
+While big-time game publishers such as Electronic Arts, Activision, Capcom, and Square Enix seem to garner a lot of attention and income from the gaming community, there are independent publishers and developers that are doing an outstanding job at bringing creativity and ingenuity to the industry.
 In a sense, it is as if the independent game creators are getting back to the way today’s big companies used to be in their earlier days.

 One publisher that has made a significant impact on converting me to a supporter of indie gaming is Supergiant Games.
-Their library consists of Bastion, Hades, Pyre and Transistor.
-All of their titles are top notch games that are originative, stimulating, aesthetically pleasing and wonderful to play.
+Their library consists of Bastion, Hades, Pyre, and Transistor.
+All of their titles are top-notch games that are original, stimulating, aesthetically pleasing, and wonderful to play.
 I truly wish that companies of this sort received more attention.
-On this site, I plan to dedicate a good amount of time to spotlight the many independent games that are in my library to help spread the word.
-A couple of Youtubers worth checking out for their coverage on indie games are SplatterCatGaming and ClemmyGames.
+Hades brought Supergiant Games plenty of attention in 2020 due to all of the gaming awards it received that year.
+It was personally my 2020 Game of the Year.

 Brace Yourself Games

 Rogue Legacy 1&2, Full Metal Furies

 Hotshot Racing, The Ascent

 WW1: Tanneburg, WW1: Verdun